econoalchemist/Whirlpool/02_Whirlpool-on-desktop.md

   <img src="assets/RoninUI06.png">
 </p>

-Some other vitals you can monitor are uptime, version, temperature, CPU load, and memory usage.
+Some other vitals you can monitor are up time, version, temperature, CPU load, and memory usage.
 Let this process run for a couple of days.
 Tanto will log you out automatically after some idle time but the processes continue to run in the background.

 The IBD took a total of 2 days, 21 hours, 49 minutes in this demonstration.